 To answer the "who holds all these objects in memory" question, we need to be able to track the reference chains from GC roots to objects.
-To collect this information, JXRay scans the object tree in the heap dump starting from GC roots.
-If some objects are reachable from several roots, the priority is given to (a) the more informative root, such as a static variable as opposed to a JNI reference, and (b) a shorter reference chain.
-Once the entire object tree has been scanned, the tool groups all objects by their respective GC roots and presents them as a tree.
+To collect this information, JXRay scans the objects in the dump starting from GC roots.
+If some object is reachable from several roots, the priority is given to (a) the more informative root, such as a static variable as opposed to a JNI reference, and (b) a shorter reference chain.
+Once the entire object graph has been scanned, the tool groups all objects by their respective GC roots and presents them as a tree.
 In this tree, each node represents either